 Brain surgery with real time MRI and CT

-Dartmouth’s Advanced Surgery Center for Translational Research is a high tech pavilion.
+Dartmouth's Center for Surgical Innovation is a high tech pavilion.
 The skillful integration of equipment, mechanical systems, and configuration allows the surgeon to have access to an overhead rail-mounted MRI and CT scanner within a single configurable operating room.
 This outstanding intraoperative imaging—before, during, and after brain surgery—greatly improves precision and safety.
 Advanced functional imaging allows for strategic brain tumor biopsy, real-time imaging during resection of brain tumors, and the opportunity to check the brain following surgery.